partofthething/physprog/README.md

 ## Specifying a model

 Your model must take inputs and produce outputs.
-Inputs should be defined in a vector in the same order as your preferences were specified.
+Inputs should be defined in a tuple or list in the same order that your preferences were specified in.
 Outputs corresponding to inputs should be computed by an `evaluate` method.
 There should be a method named after each of your dependent variables.
 With the example preferences above, your model may look like:

 ```python
 SampleDesign = namedtuple('SampleDesign', ['d1', 'd2', 'd3', 'b', 'L'])